liefkeannabelle/maky/design/api-specification-new.md

 **Authentication:** Requires a valid `sessionId`.
 The requester is automatically extracted from the session.

 **Requirements:**
 - The `group` exists, and `newMember` exists.
-The `newMember` is not already in the `members` set and is a friend of one of the members in the group.
+The `newMember` is not already in the `members` set and is a friend of the requester.
+The `newMember` must not be a kid account or private account.

 **Effects:**
 - Adds `newMember` to the `members` set of the `group`.